 The book may challenge your way of thinking and lead you to feel uncomfortable at some points.
 I think this is part of learning as a horseman.
 As we sit with varying points of view, we can expand our own understanding of different ways to work with horses, even if we ultimately decide not to agree with a particular notion.

 As an example, many of us (me included) have talked about our horses resisting something during a ride.
 Maybe we think he resisted coming onto the bit.
 Perhaps we think she resisted a request to stand at the mounting block.
 In her chapter “Horse As A River”, Mcdonald offers another view on thinking about a horse refusing a request.

 “…if we feel what we would call “resistance”, it is because we are bringing it to the horse . . .
 Either our bodies (the outside) or our emotions/thoughts/intent (the inside) close and create a sort of roadblock the horse now has to get around… What if we instead focused on being more open ourselves, and helping our horse through troublesome spots? . . .
 It is time to lay to rest the notion that it’s us against them.”- Sentences excerpted From the Chapter “Horse as A River”

 I ordered Getting Along with Horses: An Evolution in Understanding directly from the author’s website.
 I unexpectedly received a signed copy of the book as well as a bookmark.
 Definitely a nice touch.

 I give the book “Getting Along with Horses: An Evolution in Understanding” a five-star review.
-If would like to order your own signed copy, go to https://crissimcdonald.com/blog/ and click on the “Books” link.
+If you would like to order your own copy, go to https://crissimcdonald.com/blog/ and click on the “Books” link.
 You can also access her materials on Amazon.
 While you are on her page, you can sign up to follow her blog.